 Video has quickly become one of the fastest ways to gain and keep attention.
 That's why the average consumer with an Internet connection watches roughly 206 videos per month and why YouTube, Vine, Vimeo, Instagram, and Snapchat boomed with popularity.
 If you're not making video or at least thinking about video for your training and development mix, start.
 Video packs a powerful learning punch for formal and informal training.

-After that experience, it comes as no surprise to me that "searches related to 'how to' on YouTube are growing 70% year-over-year."
+After that experience, it comes as no surprise to me that “on average, there are 1,000,000,000 mobile video views per day."
 The video tutorial, my performance support, made me feel like a pro, which is exactly how your learners can feel.
 Seeing something in action is a whole different ball game.

 We have also found it is especially helpful to use motion graphics in videos that are trying to simplify the complex, especially when it's not something that you are physically manipulating, like changing a light fixture.
 For example, one of our partners needed help explaining a complicated compensation model to potential recruits.
 This motion graphics video is what we made for them.
 Pretty simple and engaging, right?

-Video is better bang for your learning buck.
+3. Video is better bang for your learning buck

 Want to see more video we developed?

 Watch the video we created to help educate and motivate sales reps!See Video Now!